Solutions For Your Application

-At CFS we deliver gasket solutions that ensure the optimal form, fit and performance for their intended application.
-While specific material properties are often dictated by design and usage requirements, there are instances where multiple options are available to meet your needs.
+At CFS, we provide gasket solutions designed to deliver the optimal form, fit, and performance for your specific application.
+While material choices are often determined by design and usage requirements, we understand that multiple options may be available to meet your needs.

-CFS is here to guide you through the material selection process.
-Contact us today to learn how our expertise can benefit you.
-And, explore our custom gasket manufacturing capabilities to see how we can support your project.
+Our team is here to guide you through the material selection process.
+Contact us today to find out about our custom gasket manufacturing capabilities and to learn how we can support your upcoming project.

 Silicone Rubber Gaskets (-67° F to +500° F)